hyunwoongko/kss/README.md

 ```

 Baseline separates input text into five sentences because it is split when `.!?` (final symbols) appears.
-First of all, the first sentence was well separates because the finish symbol appeared.
-However, since these symbols didn't appear well from the second sentence, you can see that they didn't separates.
+First of all, the first sentence was well separated because it has final symbols.
+However, since these symbols don't appear well from the second sentence, you can see that they were not separated.

 ```
 Koalanlp (KKMA):